magpylib/magpylib/docs/_pages/3_MATLAB.md

 call it, as shown in the [example](#example:-Calling-magpylib-from-Matlab) below.
 If not please follow the [installation guide](1_how2install.md) and install magpylib.

-If you choose to install magplyib in a different environment than the one that is currently connected to your Matlab interpreter, use the following command in the Matlab console to connect the new environment instead (choose correct path pointing at your Python interpreter).
+If you choose to install magpylib in a different environment than the one that is currently connected to your Matlab interpreter, use the following command in the Matlab console to connect the new environment instead (choose correct path pointing at your Python interpreter).